OpenBioMaps/documentation/official_docs/en/modules.md

 allowed_columns
 ---------------
-    Columns visibility for users in different access levels It depends on the existence of _rules table
+Columns visibility for users in different access levels.
+It depends on the existence of _rules table

     Calls: